Hampyeong, South Korea: What to pack, what to wear, and when to go [2024]

 Warm pants or jeans

-In addition to day-to-day shoes, it's important to bring snow boots.
-For visiting Hampyeong, we suggest these boots:
+In addition to day-to-day shoes, you should bring snow boots.
+For visiting Hampyeong, a great option is these boots:

 Waterproof jacket that can be used in snow